The Best Telescope For Beginners

 Best Solar System Targets:

 Saturn is perhaps the most incredible sight to see through a telescope, but I have placed it further down the list simply due to size.
-Jupiter appears larger and will reveal surface detail and its four largest moons using amateur equipment.
-It is possible to find all seven planets using your telescope, but Uranus, Neptune, and Mercury can be difficult to identify and observe.
+Jupiter appears larger and will reveal surface detail, as well as its four largest moons, using amateur equipment.
+Finding all seven planets using your telescope is possible, but Uranus, Neptune, and Mercury can be difficult to identify and observe.

 Best Deep Sky Objects:

 This list is very subjective, of course.
-There are many more amazing deep-sky objects to observe including the Beehive Cluster, the Ring Nebula, and many more.
+There are many more amazing deep-sky objects, including the Beehive Cluster and the Ring Nebula.
 It’s up to you to find and enjoy these amazing sights through your first telescope.
-To get you started, here is a list of some of the brightest nebula in the night sky.

 Choosing the right telescope for your needs